I, Claudius, Speaking.

 Before I begin, I must explain some things.
 See, before HIV, dating was everything to me; or should I say, finding someone to spend the rest of my life with was everything.
 When the doctor told me that I am HIV-positive, it shook me deeply.

 When I speak publicly about living with HIV, I often talk about how the doctor's words were equivalent to being hit by a bat.
-I was crying uncontrollably, I was collapsing inside and there were still the "telling or not counting" dilemmas of consciousness, if you count, when (?) - it was a very bad scenario.
+I was crying uncontrollably, I was collapsing inside and there were still the "tell or not tell" consciousness dilemmas, if you tell, when (?) - it was a very bad scenario.

 Things calmed down after a few weeks that followed, but sometimes I found myself courting someone and anyone.
 I began to measure progress by the amount of time between the attacks.
 Immediately after my diagnosis, flirting was a daily occurrence.
 Over time, I paused once a week, then every two, three months, and eventually flirting became less and less frequent.